-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster adjoins Johns Road (SH1), a major arterial, but does not have access onto it other than via Waimakariri Road, a local road with a rural residential character.
+Criteria Comment Score (out of 4) Weighted Score The cluster adjoins Johns Road (SH1), a major arterial, but does not have access onto it other than via Waimakariri Road, a local road with a rural residential character.
 Johns Road is a limited access road.
 There are potentially difficulties with upgrading the intersections at either end of Waimakariri Road because of the proximity of the intersections with SH1 exits.
-In particular, the capacity of the Harewood/Waimakariri intersection to safely handle heavy vehicle movements was queried in evidence on the recent resource consent application.
-NZTA have indicated 2 8 they would not support upgrading the intersection at Sawyers Arms Road because of the risk of traffic backing up onto the state highway.
+Accessibility to the Transport Network In particular, the capacity of the Harewood/Waimakariri intersection to safely handle heavy vehicle movements was queried in evidence on the recent resource consent application.
+NZTA have indicated they would not support upgrading the intersection at Sawyers Arms Road because of the risk of traffic backing up onto the state highway.
 Waimakariri Road would also potentially need to be widened to handle frequent heavy vehicle movements.
-The cluster is close to the airport and has reasonable access to the port via the arterial road network.
+8 The cluster is close to the airport and has reasonable access to the port via the arterial road network.
 Land Assembly The site would be greenfield industrial if rezoned and could be subdivided to provide for a variety of activities.
 There is currently only one landowner.
-4 12 Land Remediation Requirements A significant part of the cluster is identified as a HAIL site as a result of former landfill activities including disposal of earthquake demolition materials.
+12 Land Remediation Requirements A significant part of the cluster is identified as a HAIL site as a result of former landfill activities including disposal of earthquake demolition materials.
 Other potentially contaminating activities identified in a 2014 PSI include a former timber processing site, sandblasting and metal spraying and a transport depot.
 A 2017 DSI identified asbestos containing materials at some of the test sites.
 4 Location-specific Private Infrastructure Requirements The cluster is not connected to the water supply network and is not planned to be in the Infrastructure Strategy.
 Limited wastewater capacity is available.
 Intersection and road upgrades would likely be required to handle an increase in heavy vehicle movements.
-4 Natural Hazards Constraints 6 Planning Constraints Because the cluster is still zoned Rural Urban Fringe, industrial activity would require resource consent as a non-complying activity.
-1 3 Other Development Constraints The cluster is located over an unconfined/semi-confined aquifer which limits the types of activities that could locate in the cluster and the options for stormwater management.
-3 6
+4 Natural Hazards ConstraintsThe whole of the cluster is in a LMA.
+Parts of the cluster are underlain with uncontrolled fill to an estimated depth of 10-12m.
+A 2014 geotechnical investigation concluded that seismic land performance of the cluster was generally expected to be good but that uncertainty remained due to the unknown uniformity and compaction of the fill material.
+For higher value, heavy or sensitive buildings, piles would be required to penetrate fill to natural ground.
+A gas drainage system is required in all cases to manage methane and petroleum 2 6 Planning Constraints Because the cluster is still zoned Rural Urban Fringe, industrial activity would require resource consent as a non-complying activity.
+3 Other Development Constraints The cluster is located over an unconfined/semi-confined aquifer which limits the types of activities that could locate in the cluster and the options for stormwater management.
+3 6 TOTAL WEIGHTED SCORE